uswds/uswds-site/pages/documentation/maturity-model.md

 #### 2: Read the component UX guidance.

 - Find the relevant component guidance on the USWDS website.
 Each component has its own UX guidance.
+(See the "Guidance" section of the [button component]({{ site.baseurl }}/components/button/), for example.)
 - Read and understand the guidance for each component used on your site.

 #### 3: Assure site components follow guidance.

-- Update any site components that fall outside USWDS guidance
+- Update any site components that fall outside [USWDS guidance]({{ site.baseurl }}/components/).

 ### How to check

 - [Google Lighthouse UX audit](https://developers.google.com/web/tools/lighthouse)
 - Check [maximum line lengths](https://designsystem.digital.gov/components/typography/#measure-line-length) are no longer than 90 characters
-- Check tap target sizes are at least 48px on each side
-- Check number of primary nav items
 - Check that sites adhere to agency-specific design and style guidelines

 {:.border-top-05.border-primary.padding-top-2.margin-bottom-3}